Castro of Santa Trega: The stone buildings

-Barring a few exceptions, almost all of the stone structures are free-standing dwellings with circular or oval foundations.
-An example of these exceptions are the few houses with a rectangular floor plan that possess, for the most part, arched corners.
-The thickness of the dwelling walls is usually quite uniform, about 40 centimetres (15 inches) on average, presenting the better finished wall to the outside.
-The vast majority of these houses are of small dimensions and sit directly on the bedrock with their walls being covered with a lime and sand mortar.
+Almost all the stone structures are free-standing dwellings with circular or oval foundations.
+A few houses have a rectangular floor plan, usually with arched corners.
+The thickness of the dwelling walls is usually quite uniform, about 40 centimetres (15 inches) on average, with the better finished wall to the outside.
+The vast majority of these houses are small and sit directly on the bedrock with their walls being covered with a lime and sand mortar.
 Traces of pigmentation found indicate that the plaster on the walls would have been tinted different colours.

-Many of the dwellings have a foyer which is considered by experts to be a sign of Mediterranean influence adapted to maintain the characteristics of indigenous construction.
+Many of the dwellings have a foyer, considered by experts to be a sign of Mediterranean influence adapted to maintain the characteristics of indigenous construction.
 Many monolithic door jambs and lintels have been found decorated with intertwined geometric shapes and rope-like moulding.
-In addition, embedded in the walls, cylindrical monolithic blocks of small dimensions have been found decorated with geometric shapes such as spirals, triskelions, Celtic roses, or pinwheel designs.
+In addition, embedded in the walls, small cylindrical monolithic blocks have been found decorated with geometric shapes such as spirals, triskelions, Celtic roses, or pinwheel designs.
 Other elements such as plinths present similar decorations in addition to representations of animals.

-With regard to roof structure, archaeological findings do not support the traditionally observed system of a conical roof supported by a central post.
-In the place where a hole to fix the central post would have been found, archaeologists instead discerned evidence of ‘lareiras’ or hearths, suggesting a roofing system that distributes the weight directly onto the walls rather than a post.
+Archaeological findings do not support the traditionally observed system of a conical roof supported by a central post.
+In the place where a hole to fix the central post would have been found, archaeologists instead discerned evidence of 'lareiras' or hearths, suggesting a roofing system that distributes the weight directly onto the walls rather than a post.

 Not all of the stone structures discovered at Castro de Santa Trega served a residential purpose.
 In particular, one type of building appears to be storehouses which possess a less elaborate and less careful construction than the neighbouring houses.
 Inside these buildings, remains of amphoras, a mill, carving stones, etc. were found.
 The urban distribution of the settlement is characterized by groups of buildings forming individualized clusters.
 These clusters are known as "family or household units" and are formed by dwellings and storehouses set around a small, often paved, communal courtyard.

-The site's urban planning includes a complex network of rainwater drainage channels located under the pathways, as well as sometimes on the surface, sculpted on the base rock and covered with slabs.
+The site's urban planning includes a complex network of rainwater drainage channels under the pathways, or sometimes on the surface, sculpted into the bedrock and covered with slabs.
 Sometimes these waters were channelled into tanks built into the rock and covered with a weatherproof mortar.